adesanyaaa/android-home-auto/README.md

-android-home-auto
+Home automation project
 =================

-Home automation project - android app.
+Android app for my home automation project.
+Controlling the hardware in order to turn light switches on and off.

+Work in progress.